dustinpfister/blog_posts/_posts/js-operator-precedence.md

 ## 1 - Order of operations basics in javaScript

 In this section I will be starting out with some basics when it comes to order of operations with javaScript.
 There is just starting out by fiddling with some basic expressions composed of operators and literal values.
-A good starting pont might be expressions involving just additional, multiplication and grouping.
+A good starting point might be expressions involving just additional, multiplication and grouping.

 ### 1.1 - Basic expressions involving just addition , multiplication, and grouping